NOC-MSM/SEAsia/README.md

 Then follow descritptions in: https://github.com/NOC-MSM/SEAsia/wiki

-The example is based on NEMO v4.0.6 and XIOS v2.5:
+The example is based on NEMO v4.0.6 and XIOS v2.5

+### Domain file

+The domain configuration file can be [downloaded](https://gws-access.jasmin.ac.uk/public/jmmp/SEAsia_R12/)